davidsaltacc/shadowclient/info.md

 * fix a crash with meteor (if you for some reason were to use them together)
 * vanilla spoof also now doesn't change the window name
 * fix setting change callbacks not being called if the set value exceeded the maximum
+* fix shadowhud showing the saturation with floating point errors
 * others

 ### other misc. changes: